 Tree Borrows: A Model of LLVM's noalias?

 In this blog post, I want to finally write down an observation about Tree Borrows that we had quite some time ago.
 Concretely, we think that with some slight modifications, Tree Borrows turns into a suitable model of LLVM’s noalias.
-We originally planned to write a short sentence about us conjecturing this in paper, but this remark was cut less than two hours before submission for space reasons.
-Instead, all that survived was the understatement that “Tree Borrows [..] was designed with [LLVM’s noalias] in mind.”
+I even mentioned this when I posted about submitting the paper, back in November 2024.
+We had originally planned to write a short sentence about us conjecturing this in the paper, but this remark was cut in the final hours before submission as we frantically tried to fit everything into the page limit.
+All that survived was the understatement that “Tree Borrows [..] was designed with [LLVM’s noalias] in mind.”

 A Quick Recap of Tree Borrows